 Rhizodeposition is vertically distributed over the mineral soil profile and organic surface layers.
 Jackson et al. (2000) analysed a global data set of root distribution measurements and found that tundra, boreal forests and temperate grasslands generally have the shallowest profiles with 80–90 % of the roots occurring at the top 30 cm of the soil.
 Deserts and temperate coniferous forests had the deepest rooting profiles with only 50 % of the roots in the top 30 cm.
 Independent of vegetation type, root distribution seems to be mostly determined by soil hydrology, as demonstrated by significant relationships between annual potential evapotranspiration, precipitation, and soil texture (Schenk and Jackson, 2002a).
 In more water limited ecosystems, plants tend to have deeper root profiles to maximize water uptake (Schenk and Jackson, 2002b).
 Roots may also preferentially grow in the organic surface layer, if present, due to the high nutrient and moisture availability there (Jordan and Escalante 1980) (Schenk and Jackson, 2002a).
-Although rhizodeposition and root biomass are strongly related, they may not have exactly the same vertical distribution, since not all roots contribute equally to organic matter input.
+Although rhizodeposition and root biomass are strongly related, they may not have exactly the same vertical distribution, since not all roots contribute equally to organic matter input (rhizodeposition??).
 Fine roots have higher mortality rates and excrete more exudates since they play a greater role in water and nutrient uptake (Anderson et al., 2003).
 Hence, it is likely that organic matter input by roots is more closely related to the fine root profile, which is more shallow than the overall distribution of roots.
 Furthermore, radiocarbon analysis shows that also within the fine root fraction, production and mortality rates decrease with depth (Gaudinski et al. 2010).

 Depth dependence of soil organic matter properties and dynamics